 GATE 2026 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

-GATE Life Science Syllabus 2026 - IIT Guwahati will release the GATE 2026 life sciences syllabus on the official website.
-The GATE life sciences syllabus pdf download is available on this page.
+GATE Life Science Syllabus 2026 - IIT Guwahati has released the GATE 2026 life sciences syllabus on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE life science syllaus 2026 on this page.
 The GATE syllabus for life sciences comprises topics from various sections such as Biochemistry, Microbiology, Botany, Zoology and more.
 The authority will conduct the Graduate Aptitude Test in Engineering based on the GATE XL syllabus 2026.
 The GATE syllabus will help candidates understand what to prepare and what to skip.
-The GATE 2026 exam will be conducted in February 2026.
-Check the detailed GATE 2026 life sciences syllabus for all the sections on this page.
+The GATE 2026 exam will be conducted on February 7, 8, 14, and 15, 2026.

 GATE 2026 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage